-The University of Colorado School of Medicine is holding our Department of Medicine (DOM) Research Day on November 22, 2013 (Friday), with the theme “Breakthroughs Across Divisions”.
-This projected annual event aims not only to showcase our diverse and exciting achievements in both basic and translational research the past year, but also to encourage lively discussions and multidisciplinary collaborations across diverse fields of medicine.
+The University of Colorado School of Medicine is holding our second annual Department of Medicine Research Day on October 24th, 2014 (Friday).
+This annual event aims not only to showcase our diverse and exciting achievements in both basic and translational research the past year, but also to encourage lively discussions and multidisciplinary collaborations across diverse fields of medicine.
 It is inevitable that patient care informs basic, clinical and epidemiological research and vice versa, and we hope to stimulate this critical exchange through this forum.

 We look forward to seeing you there!